 In 1989 Reagon received a MacArthur Foundation grant and thereafter devoted her time to the study of African American sacred song and worship traditions.
 Her research resulted in the 1994 production Wade in the Water, a twenty-six-hour Peabody Award–winning radio series sponsored by the Smithsonian and National Public Radio.
 Reagon’s other production credits include contributions to Eyes on the Prize (1987), the landmark PBS documentary series, and We Shall Overcome (1989), an Emmy Award–winning PBS documentary.
 She also contributed to the film score for Africans in America (1998), a Peabody Award–winning four-film series on slavery in the United States.

-Reagon received an appointment as distinguished professor of history at American University in 1993.
-She was named curator emeritus at the Smithsonian in 1994 and professor emeritus at American University in 2003.
+Reagon received an appointment as distinguished professor of history at American University in 1993, was named curator emeritus at the Smithsonian in 1994, and professor emeritus at American University in 2003.
+She died in 2024 at the age of eighty-one.

 Share Snippet Copy Copy with Citation